Android POS Systems and iPad POS Systems: How They Compare

-What this means for restaurants: Android POS systems can offer an experience more tailored to the restaurant environment -- and more customization to a specific restaurant.
-Instead of forcing a restaurant's desired workflow to fit into what Apple apps will support, an Android POS app can adapt to the restaurant's needs.
+Android POS systems can offer an experience more tailored to your specific restaurant environment.
+Instead of forcing a restaurant's desired workflow to fit into what Apple apps will support, an Android POS app can adapt to a restaurant's needs.

 2. Speedy Software Updates

-What this means for restaurants: It's not uncommon for Apple to release an iOS update that causes an iPad POS system to break, while the POS company scrambles to develop an update and push it through the approval process.
-You may find emails or tweets from the POS company warning, "Don't install iOS 9, it breaks xyz and we're working on an update."
-With Android's open system, OS updates cause less of a disturbance and support a smoother overall operation.
+It's not uncommon for Apple to release an iOS update that causes an iPad POS system to break, while the POS company scrambles to develop an update and push it through the approval process.
+You may find emails or tweets from the POS company warning about installing a new operating system until the software company itself is able to develop and approve its own app-based update.

-3. Flexibility in Hardware Form Factors
+3. Flexibility in Hardware Device Sizes or “Form Factors”

-Meanwhile, there are dozens of manufacturers and hundreds of Android device models.
-Android also comes in small form factors such as a 5" phones but scales to much larger form factors, upwards of 22".
+Meanwhile, there are dozens of manufacturers and hundreds of Android device models, in various sizes.
+Android also comes in small form factors such as a 5-inch phones but scales to much larger form factors, upwards of 22 inches.

-Often, quick-service restaurants focused on throughput will prefer a large form factor in order to fit as much onto a single screen, so staff can make selections faster.
-Meanwhile, a full-service restaurant (or especially a nightclub) will prefer a small format, without sacrificing functionality, to stay mobile and serve as many customers as possible without having to return to a central terminal.
+Often, quick-service restaurants focused on fast turnarounds will prefer a large form factor or larger interface, in order to fit as much onto a single screen that allows staff to select faster.
+Conversely, a full-service restaurant or nightclub might prefer a small format to stay mobile and serve as many customers as possible without having to return to a central terminal or sacrifice functionality.

 4. Durable Yet Affordable Hardware

-What this means for restaurants: Android hardware is more reliable in the face of the demanding restaurant environment, and sometimes built specifically to handle the extreme daily usage.
-On top of that, Android tablets are much more affordable than their Apple counterparts --both upon first installation and in the case of replacing devices that are dropped and broken.
+Android POS hardware is more reliable in a demanding restaurant environment: It’s literally built specifically to handle extreme daily usage.
+What’s more, Android tablets are much more affordable than their Apple counterparts — both at initial installation and in the case of replacing devices that are dropped and broken.